finos/common-domain-model/documentation/source/documentation.rst

 Legal Agreements
 ----------------

-The CDM aims at providing a digital representation of the legal agreements that govern the financial contracts and workflows which are represented as part of its scope.
+The CDM aims at providing a digital representation of the legal agreements that govern the financial contracts and workflows.

 This is expected to yield two sets of benefits:

-* Support the marketplace initiatives that aim at streamlining and standardizing the legal agreements by providing a comprehensive digital representation of such documents.
+* Support the marketplace initiatives that aim at streamlining and standardizing the legal agreements by providing a comprehensive digital representation of such agreements.
 As part of that, the CDM is looking to effectively integrate with some of those marketplace initiatives, such as (but not limited to) ISDA Create and AcadiaSoft Agreement Manager.
 While the initial scope is focused on the ISDA legal agreements, it is not limited to those.
 As an example, as a follow-up from the work in progress to represent secured funding contracts and associated lifecycle events it is expected that the CDM will look to represent the associated governing legal agreements.
 * Complement the contract and lifecycle event representation in order to provide a comprehensive representation of the financial workflows.
 Collateral management is a good example of the applicability of such approach, as most of the associated workflows require to reference the associated legal agreements, such as the ISDA Initial Margin and Variation Margin Credit Support Annex.

-The current CDM scope covers the following features:
+The current CDM scope encompasses the following features:

 * Model representation of the following legal agreements: